 RMGRR Draft 7.8.2 – Overlapping of 810 Billing Dispute Process

 As a follow up from earlier MTTF discussions, the TDSPs had convened to propose revisions to the Retail Market Guide in section 7.8.2 Guidelines for Notification of Invoice Dispute to accurately depict how some disputes should be processed utilizing the MarkeTrak tool as currently practiced.
 Slight revisions were made to the proposed document.
-ACTION ITEM: Jim Lee will resend revisions to Lindsay Butterfield of ERCOT for “clean up” and distribution.
+ACTION ITEM: Carolyn Reed will resend revisions to Lindsay Butterfield of ERCOT for “clean up” and distribution.

 Next Meeting – May 7th , 10 – 3 , MET Center, Austin, TX